Hyperdimension Neptunia mk2: Antagonists

+Development and release

+The game was developed with assistance from Nippon Ichi Software, Gust Corporation, 5pb., and Comcept by Keiji Inafune.
+It is the sequel to the previous game named Hyperdimension Neptunia, announced on April 12, 2011 for the PlayStation 3.
+It was released on August 18, 2011 in Japan, and was released in February 2012 in the United States and Europe.
+This is the first and so far the only game in the series to receive a Mature rating from the ESRB in North America.
+Hyperdimension Neptunia mk2 was made available as a downloadable title on the PlayStation Network in August 2012.

 Hyperdimension Neptunia Re;Birth2

-Hyperdimension Neptunia Re;Birth2: Sisters Generation is an enhanced portable version of the game for the PlayStation Vita developed by Felistella.
+Hyperdimension Neptunia Re;Birth2: Sisters Generation is an enhanced portable version of the game for the PlayStation Vita developed by Felistella, announced by Idea Factory and Compile Heart during a streamed interview at Tokyo Game Show 2013.
+It was released on 20 March 2014 in Japan, and in January 2015 in North America and Europe.
+Re;Birth2 was released for PC on May 29, 2015.
 Nearly all of the original game's premises, such as story, missions and dungeons, were kept intact, however there were major changes in the game's visuals, such as the improved frame rate performance, sharper visuals and the usage of 2D character artworks in the dialogue scenes, replacing the 3D character models present in the original game.
 Akin to the previous PS Vita game from the series, Hyperdimension Neptunia Re;Birth 1, this game also utilises the battle system from Hyperdimension Neptunia Victory in addition to a "remake system" which unlocks special modifications to the game.

 Re;Birth 2 brings a new selection of playable characters.
 In addition to most of the original mk2 cast, the game also features the characters representing game developer companies introduced in Hyperdimension Neptunia Victory, in addition to Cave, 5pb, Red, and the four Oracles of each continent; both Gust and Nisa have been removed from the game, however.
 The game also features a totally reworked English script and voice acting.

 The intro theme song is "Kirihirake!
 Roleplay Star Girl" (きりひらけ！ロープレ☆スターガール) by Nao, and the credits theme song is "Never give up" by Ayane.
 Unlike the original, the ESRB rated the game with Teen.

+Re;Birth 2 was ported to Nintendo Switch in Japan on May 23, 2024.
+An English release was planned for May 21, three days earlier than the Japanese version but was delayed indefinitely a day before release.
+On December 13, the English version was cancelled, with Idea Factory stating Nintendo had refused the release as they had "not complied with the Nintendo Guidelines.
+The game will release in English in 2025.